 For example, conservative assets or safe stores of value including gold, the US dollar and dollar-backed assets, blue chip stocks, utilities and consumer staples could all be reasonable choices for investing that first $1000.
 What follows are five additional investing ideas, all of which offer the three, specific qualities to look for from any safety-minded investment: 1) Relatively low risk profile, 2) Reasonable historic rate of return and 3) Low cost of ownership.

-In an era of historically low interest rates, bonds have been badly beleaguered, pushing investors to look elsewhere for a smart way to invest—like income stocks, ETFs, REITs, MLPs and even income-producing option strategies—for reliable income.
+In an era of historically low interest rates, bonds have been badly beleaguered, pushing investors to look elsewhere for a smart way to invest—like income stocks, ETFs, REITs, MLPs and even options strategies.
 But with interest rates moving and bond choices spanning more than just US Treasuries (corporate, foreign, etc.), gaining an understanding of the bond market and how these assets could help complement an investment portfolio is a prudent move for any investor.

 Certificates of Deposit (CDs)

-Admittedly, with CD rates around 2.7%- 3% at the time of writing, there’s still a case to be made that CDs aren’t the best way to go.
+Admittedly, when CD rates are around 2.7%- 3%, there’s still a case to be made that CDs aren’t the best way to go.
 But again, if interest rates do continue going up—and economists universally agree that they will—it could enable risk-minded investors to generate competitive, essentially risk-free returns just by stashing cash in a CD for, say, 12-24 months.

 Traditional or Roth IRAs

 Tax advantages, dividend reinvestment and the potential for employer matching are all good reasons to opt for traditional and/or Roth IRAs.
 And with regular deferral and/or lump-sum contribution options available, these well-known retirement accounts could be prudent ways for investors to access low-cost funds and put cash to work in the markets.